nus-cs2103-AY2223S1/ip/README.md

 Todo is added to the list.

 ```
-Got it.
-I've added this task:
+SLAY BESTIE!
+Your slay✨ is in the list!
 [T][] MA2104 tutorial
-You now have 1 task in the list.
+You now have 1 slay✨ in the list.
 ```

 ### `deadline` - Add a deadline